ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 }
 ```

-This code will generate a 30 character, unique string containing only uppercase letters between A and Z.
+This code will generate a 30-character, unique string containing only uppercase letters between A and Z.

 After creating the identifier, you also need to add it to a cookie for future use